Genízaro: Name

-The term genízaro is a Spanish word borrowed from the Italian word giannizzero, which was adopted from the Ottoman Turkish word yeniçeri.
+The term Genízaro is a Spanish word borrowed from the Italian word giannizzero, which was adopted from the Ottoman Turkish word yeniçeri.
 This Turkish word referred to slaves who were trained as soldiers for the Ottoman Empire.
 (The Turkish word was also adopted into English as "janissary").
-The first known use of the word genízaro in New Mexico was in the early 1660s when a politician was accused of mistreating a genízara servant whose father was a Pueblo and whose mother was Apache-Quivira (Wichita).
+The first known use of the word Genízaro in New Mexico was in the early 1660s when a politician was accused of mistreating a Genízara servant whose father was a Pueblo and whose mother was Apache/Quivira (Wichita).
 The term became more widely used after 1692 when the Spanish regained control of New Mexico after the Pueblo revolt.

 The word genízaro also had a military meaning in New Mexico.
 Genízaro militia and scouts were important in defending New Mexico from raiding Comanche, Apache, and Navajo warriors.
-The genízaros were organized formally in 1808 into a genízaro Troop, commanded by a corporal from their ranks and with a supply system dedicated to them.
+The Genízaros were organized formally in 1808 into a Genízaro troop, commanded by a corporal from their ranks and with a supply system dedicated to them.

 History

 Genízaros were typically Indigenous people who had been captured and enslaved by other Indian tribes and whom Franciscan monks were legally obligated to rescue by paying a ransom.
 The former slaves were made indentured servants to repay such debt, typically for some years.

-During the late 1700s and early 1800s, genízaros comprised a significant proportion of the population of what is now the southwest United States.
-They founded a number of localities, such as Belén, Tomé, Valencia, Carnué, Los Lentes, Las Trampas, Socorro and San Miguel del Vado.
+During the late 18th century and early 19th century, Genízaros comprised a significant proportion of the population of what is now the Southwest United States.
+They founded a number of localities, such as Belén, Tomé, Valencia, Carnué, Los Lentes, Las Trampas, Socorro, and San Miguel del Vado.
 There were also genízaros in towns such as Albuquerque, Atrisco, Santa Fe, Chimayó, Taos, Abiquiú and Las Vegas.

-The debt of a ransomed Native American (a genízaro), often a child, was usually 10 to 20 years of service to the person paying the ransom.
+The debt of a ransomed Genízaro, often a child, was usually 10 to 20 years of service to the person paying the ransom.
 Young women were especially prized.
 The experience of most ransomed Native Americans was "bondage on a continuum that ranged from near slavery to familial incorporation, but few shed the stigma of servility".
-Descendants of genízaros typically were also considered genízaros.
+Typically, descendants of Genízaros were also considered Genízaros.
 But, as in the case of the rest of colonial Mexico, this classification was not an absolute impediment to social mobility.

 The Comanche and other tribes brought their captives to trade fairs and offered them for sale.
 In 1770, a female captive from 12 to 20 years old sold for two good horses and some small items; a male was worth only one-half as much.

-Many of the genízaros complained of mistreatment by the Spanish.
+Many of the Genízaros complained of mistreatment by the Spanish.
 Based on a policy established by the Governors of New Mexico, they were settled in land grants on the periphery of Spanish settlements.
 These settlements became buffer communities for larger Spanish towns in case of an attack by enemy tribes surrounding the province.
-The genízaros in the frontier communities acted as mediators between the often-hostile Indian tribes surrounding the Spanish settlements and the Spanish authorities.
+The Genízaros in the frontier communities acted as mediators between the often-hostile Indian tribes surrounding the Spanish settlements and the Spanish authorities.